composer/composer/doc/00-intro.md

 COPY --from=composer/composer /usr/bin/composer /usr/bin/composer
 ```

-Read the docker [description](https://hub.docker.com/_/composer?tab=description) for further information.
+Read the [image description](https://hub.docker.com/r/composer/composer) for further usage information.

-**Note:** The Docker image isn't officially supported by Composer.
-Issues should be filed [on its own repository](https://github.com/composer/docker/issues).
+**Note:** Docker specific issues should be filed [on the composer/docker repository](https://github.com/composer/docker/issues).

-**Note:** You may also use `composer` instead of `composer/composer` as image name.
-This is shorter and is a Docker official image but is not published directly by us and thus usually receives new releases with a delay of a few days.
+**Note:** You may also use `composer` instead of `composer/composer` as image name above.
+It is shorter and is a Docker official image but is not published directly by us and thus usually receives new releases with a delay of a few days.

 ## Using Composer